open-telemetry/oteps/text/trace/0170-sampling-probability.md

 A consistent probability sampler is a Sampler that supports independent sampling decisions at each span in a trace while maintaining that traces will be complete with probability equal to the minimum sampling probability across the trace.
-Consistent probability sampling requires for a span with lesser sampling probability `probability<sub>1</sub>` and a span with greater sampling probability `probability<sub>2</sub>` if the lesser-probability span is sampled the greater-probability span MUST also be sampled.
+Consistent probability sampling requires that for any span in a given trace, if a Sampler with lesser sampling probability selects the span for sampling, then the span would also be selected by a Sampler configured with greater sampling probability.

 In OpenTelemetry, consistent probability samplers are limited to power-of-two probabilities.
 OpenTelemetry consistent probability sampling